Benjscho/Benjscho.github.io/_posts/technical/2026-02-13-dsql-sequences.md

 We've just launched Sequence support in DSQL and we're excited about it.
 Up until now our recommendation has been to use UUIDs, and for truly massive scale it still is.
 But we recognize that there's plenty of places where you'd like to use a human readable digit for an identity on a table.
-So how do we make sure it still scales?

 If you just want to get started with sequences, here's how you make one in DSQL: